flexness/xrechnung-validator-docker/README.md

 	...
 </VirtualHost>
 ```
-- problem: service is still "forced" to live on http://<server>:<port>/ due to how source java applikation is designed
+- problem: service is still "forced" to reside on http://<server>:<port>/ due to how source java applikation is designed

 ## alternative deployments
 - saas (tba)